sidgl/zELDA_II/docs/Tutorial_NN_IGM.rst

           RESULTS = Lya.Fit_Observed_line_with_IGM( w_IGM_Arr , f_IGM_Arr , s_IGM_Arr , PIX_t , FWHM_t , MODE='IGM-z' , N_ITER=N_ITER , DIC_loaded_models=DIC_loaded_models , my_PCA_model=my_PCA_model )

 `RESULTS` is a python dictionaty that stores all the information of the fit.
-The percentile 50 is stores as... `x_Q50`, the perntile 16 as `x_Q16`, etc, where `x` is a fitted varible, like redshift, etc. Therefore, the fitted outflow values are
+The percentile 50 is stored as... `x_Q50`, the percentile 16 as `x_Q16`, etc, where `x` is a fitted varible, like redshift, etc. Therefore, the fitted outflow values are

 .. code:: python